Chapter 3 : Love rule #3

 Opening the door, I was confronted with a very Muggle concept – there were mirrors down the walls, weights, treadmills, bike machines, everything.
 I gasped in delight.
 Now I had no excuse not to be fit!

 “Excuse me sir,” I said to Treelore who was standing behind me, surveying his new gym with a fond expression, “I’m just going to grab my workout gear then I’ll be right back!”

-I was so excited I couldn’t wait another day to try it.
-Back in no time at all, I spent the next hour going from one machine to another, ignoring my hunger and the occasional dizzy spell I experienced.
+I was so excited I couldn’t wait another moment to try it.
+Plus the early hour meant that I had no one to be self-conscious in front of.
+I spent the next hour going from one machine to another, ignoring my hunger and the occasional dizzy spell I experienced.
 To my surprise, Albus turned up not long after, and we spent some time laughing at each other on the gym equipment and trying to lift stupid amounts of weight on the machines.

 “This is probably why they don’t want immature, young students in here; they might do themselves an injury!”
-I gasped out between laughing.
-I grabbed my camera from my purse and took a picture of my idiot cousin.
+I gasped, wiping my eyes.
 Albus fell off the seat and onto the floor from laughing, pretending he had huge muscles, when the door suddenly opened.
 I stopped my giggles so abruptly that Albus looked up.